 '''

+from gpiozero import StatusBoard

 status = StatusBoard('wifi', 'raining')

 status.wifi.lights.green.on()

 status.wifi.button.when_pressed = status.wifi.lights.toggle

 '''

-- \labels (str) Specify the names of the labels you wish to designate the strips to.
+- \labels (st x) Specify the names of the labels you wish to designate the strips to.
 You can list up to five labels.
 If no labels are given, five strips will be initialised with names 'one' to 'five'.
-If some, but not all strips are given labels, any remaining strips will not be initialised. - pin\factory (Factory (page 166)) See API Pins (page 163) for more information (this is an advanced feature which most users can ignore).
+If some, but not all strips are given labels, any remaining strips will not be initialised. - pin\factory (Factory (page 176)) See API Pins (page 173) for more information (this is an advanced feature which most users can ignore).